kowalcj0/kowalcj0.github.io/content/post/2018/003-human-condition-i-no-greater-love.md

     - criterion collection
 cover:
   image: /img/2018/003/human_condition_i_-_its_the_woman_that_men_love.jpg
-  caption: Being a wife is a profession.
+  caption: "Being a wife is a profession.
 But it's the woman than men love.
+Source: [Criterion](https://www.criterion.com/films/2106-the-human-condition)"
   style: full
 ---